 Dr. Wilhelm Hofmeyr

-Doc Wim Hofmeyr and his family settled in Horseshoe Bay in 2009.
+Wim and his family settled in Horseshoe Bay in 2006.

 He is the founder of 'Docs on the Bay'.

-“I always dreamed of a clinical setting where passionate people work together and complement each other in providing a healthcare/wellness centre that is focused on community wellness and the provision of dedicated medical support with integrity and respect for everyone approaching us…
+“I always dreamed of a clinical setting where passionate people work together and complement each other in providing a healthcare/wellness center that is focused on community wellness and the provision of dedicated medical support with integrity and respect for everyone approaching us…"

-Each of us has a unique, individualized health and wellness journey that can't and should not be 'protocol 'ed'.
-I appreciate so much being invited by someone to sit around their health table and to be asked to contribute in any way, the best I can...”
+Each of us has a unique, individualized health and wellness journey that can't and should not be 'protocoled'.
+I appreciate being invited by someone to sit around their health table and to be asked to contribute in any way...”